azydeco/support-image-storage-explorer/docs/src/content/docs/providers/wordpress.md

 ## Limitations

 You cannot use the extension to upload images to or delete images from a Wordpress media library due to Wordpress providers not having authentication.

+## Troubleshooting

+### Images listed but not showing Wordpress

+If images are listed on the main panel but the thumbnails are not showing they may have been moved, renamed or removed from the media library.
+You can refresh your provider by clicking on the three dots besides the provider name on the side panel and selecting Refresh Images from Source from the options.
+This will do another fetch for the media library, using the prefix if you set one, and display the most recent images on the main panel.

+If the images you were expecting are no longer listed after refreshing they have likely been removed from the media library.